 In addition to the functions defined in TS 23.501 [5], the SMF performs the following functions to support MBS:

-- Discovering MB-SMF for a multicast session.
+- Discovering MB-SMF for a Multicast MBS session.

 - Authorizing multicast session join operation for served UEs if needed.

-- Interacting with MB-SMF to obtain multicast session context information used as input to modify the PDU Session associated with MBS session.
+- Interacting with MB-SMF to obtain multicast Session Context information used as input to modify the PDU Session associated with MBS session.

-- Interacting with RAN to provide information about a multicast session that a UE is participating in.
+- Interacting with RAN to provide information about a Multicast MBS session that a UE is participating in.

 - Interacting with RAN and UPF for multicast data transport using 5GC Individual MBS traffic delivery method.